 Nestled in Old Town among many of Hoi An’s com ga stands is Com Ga Lan.
 The friendly couple here operates a well-received and consistent establishment.
-This charming little restaurant is decorated with classic Hoi An lanterns and offers to seat both inside their cosy home and outside along the street.
+This charming little restaurant decorated with classic Hoi An lanterns offers seating both inside their cosy home and outside along the street.

-The plate at Lan is well balanced between all of the classic com ga elements, and the soup is flavourful with it’s diced carrot, egg whites and chives.
+It’s a well-balanced plate at Lan, with all of the classic com ga elements.
+The soup is flavoursome with the addition of diced carrot, egg whites and chives.
 This com ga comes with a dollop of chilli on top, so if you can’t take the heat make sure to ask for it without.
 What sets this joint apart for us is the small dish of green chilli and fish sauce they include for you to spoon over the rice and to dip your chicken.

 Hidden ’s thoughts